The Kinkaid School: Academics

 In a 2015 national survey, Kinkaid was one of the 50 "Smartest Private Schools in the United States."

 Kinkaid is also known for its quiz bowl team.
-Their team was ranked first place nationally in the 2021-2022 season.
-George W. Bush was also known to have been involved in quiz bowl during his brief tenure at Kinkaid.
+Their team was ranked first place nationally in the 2021–2022 season.

 "The Tipping Point" controversy

 On November 11, 2009, a Kinkaid parent, Hugh "Skip" McGee III, sent an irate letter (entitled "The Tipping Point") to the School's board of trustees.
-An investment banker, McGee was angry that a teacher’s comment about bankers had upset his son.
+An investment banker, McGee was angry that a teacher's comment about bankers had upset his son.
 The letter led to tension among the student body in response to the letter's reference to the student body president dressing in drag for a skit used during his campaign.

 In popular culture

 Philip Roth's novel, Exit Ghost, features a character who is described as having been a valedictorian at Kinkaid, prior to attending Harvard.

 In 1998, the movie Rushmore filmed scenes at Kinkaid.
 St. John's alumnus Wes Anderson used the now demolished Lower School Building for scenes set in an elementary school.

+Kevin Kwan’s novel, Sex and Vanity, features a character who is described as having attended Kinkaid while living on Lazy Lane—the most expensive street in Houston.